 Faculty & staff use Outlook Web Access (OWA).
 Learn more about email at BC, such as how to set up an "Out of Office" auto-reply, and more.
 Learn about BC's Spam Quarantine Service, which automatically quarantines and deletes messages it identifies as spam.

 Faculty and most staff have a BC phone number with voicemail.
 Learn how to check your voicemail, how to make long distance calls, and more.
 Also learn about the security credentials you need for voicemail and making long distance calls.

 Accessing the BC network (from on-campus & off-campus)

 As long as you have a BC username and password you can use your computer on the BC network.
 Once you are connected to the BC network, you can browse the web, check your email, access department servers and Professor's folders, and much more.
-Learn how to connect your computer to the BC network, using an Ethernet cable, a wireless connection, or VPN (Virtual Private Networking).
+Learn how to connect your computer to the BC network, using a wireless connection, VPN (Virtual Private Networking), or an Ethernet cable.

 Agora Portal - the BC Intranet

 Agora Portal is the BC Intranet.
 The word "Agora" is Greek for gathering place.
 After you log in to http://portal.bc.edu, you can set your privacy preferences, change your password, renew library books, view your records, and much much more.
 Learn all about the Agora Portal.

 As a member of the BC community you must keep your computer protected from viruses.
 Get your free copy of Virus Protection software and learn how to protect your computer from viruses at www.bc.edu/virus.